Educational Blogs

 Discover how pelvic floor therapy supports postpartum recovery, from healing diastasis recti to managing C-section scars and regaining core strength.

-Woman in white clothing holding lower abdomen, representing discomfort related to fecal incontinence
+Woman in white clothing holding her abdomen, likely experiencing abdominal pain.

 By LaTonya Misters, PT, DPT April 4, 2024